yuval-a/deriveODM/readme.md

 * `ALL_UPPERCASE`, when a property name is defined with all capital letters, it will be marked as **read-only**.
 If you try to set the value of a read-only property (using the `=` operator) - you will get an error message.
 Note, that if you also define a read-only property as an *index*, like in the above example - that property will **still** be settable via the constructor arguments (but **not** from anywhere else).

 * `$` (start) - Putting the Dollar sign as the **first** character of a property name - will define it as a "**meta**" property (aka a "secret" property).
 A meta property will **not** be considered as part of the data structure of the model - it and its value will **not** be persisted on the database.
 If you iterate over the values of the data instance - it will **not** appear (it won't be enumerable).
 But you may **still** get and set its value locally.
 This is useful for saving some additional information that you only need locally, and does not require persistence on the database server.
 These can also be used to reference callback functions, as demonstrated later-on.<br>
-There are also, in-fact, three "built-in" meta properties,  two are automatically created for each object: one is`$_ModelInstance` which always equal to `true`, and is used internally when setting a DeriveJS object value  to an instance of another DeriveJS object (in which case it will be saved as a DBRef object), and the other meta property is [`$DefaultCriteria`](#defaultcriteria) (which is explained later).
+There are also, in-fact, four "built-in" meta properties,  two are automatically created for each object: one is`$_ModelInstance` which always equal to `true`, and is used internally when setting a DeriveJS object value  to an instance of another DeriveJS object (in which case it will be saved as a DBRef object), and the other meta property is [`$DefaultCriteria`](#defaultcriteria) (which is explained later).
 The third one is [`$Listen`](#listening-for-local-changes), and is not created automatically but can be defined as an array of property names that you want their value-changes to be "listened" to (as explained in "[Listening for changes](#listening-for-local-changes)").
+The 4th one is `$_BARE` which contains the "raw" (unproxified) document.
+Setting the values of the $_BARE object - will **not** affect the database.

 * `_` (end) - Using a `_` character as the **last** character in the end of a property name, will add the property **and** its value to the [`$DefaultCriteria`](#defaultcriteria) object, (note, the last `_` will be omitted from the property name).
 If using both last `_` and last `$` (i.e. setting both a unique index and a default-criteria value, make sure the `_` is the **last** character, and the `$` is one before it).